petchkomkrit/GoLangBook/README.md

 * Chapter5-1 : For Loop

-* Chapter5-1 : If condition
+* Chapter5-2 : If condition

+* Chapter5-3 : Switch condition